-In the first three years of the period, there were 10 requests satisfying both eligibility criteria and the corresponding total theoretical assistance was 180.75 million euro (Table 2).
-Against this, the EU admitted 8 compensation payments with an availability of resources of 35.65 million euro.
+In the first three years of the period, there were 10 requests satisfying both eligibility criteria and the corresponding total theoretical assistance was 180.75 MLN Euro (Table 2).
+Against this, the EU admitted 8 compensation payments with an availability of resources of 35.65 MLN Euro.
 Thus, the financial coverage in the first phase of FLEX was low (20.8% in 2000, 16.5% in 2002 and 34.4% in 2002).
 This difference between the potential support and the effective disbursement depended on the availability of resources which were limited according to the amount of funds in the Country B-Envelopes.

 In this respect, the facts do not change when the second phase of FLEX (years 2003-2006) is considered.
-While the total amount of financial assistance determined by those shortfalls in export earnings which were considered eligible for FLEX support was 869,3 million euro, the actual declared transfers amounted to 196,01 million euro.
+While the total amount of financial assistance determined by those shortfalls in export earnings which were considered eligible for FLEX support was 869,3 MLN Euro, the actual declared transfers amounted to 196,01 MLN Euro.
 Hence, from 2003 to 2006, the average percentage of financial coverage was 20.73%, that is to say FLEX compensated for slightly more than one fifth of worsening ACP public deficit as a consequence of export shocks.
-On an yearly basis, the financial resources available totalled 81,51 million euro in 2003, 28,3% of the assistance required that year (287,75 million euro), while, in 2004, the availability of finance was low (10,61 million euro), that is to say 6.3% of the amount theoretically required for support (167,6 million euro).
-The available resources increased, respectively, to 50 in 2005 and 53,89 million euro in 200633, while the requests for compensation amounted to 188 million euro in 2005 and 217 million euro in 2006.
+On an yearly basis, the financial resources available totalled 81,51 MLN EURO in 2003, 28,3% of the assistance required that year (287,75 MLN Euro), while, in 2004, the availability of finance was low (10,61 MLN Euro), that is to say 6.3% of the amount theoretically required for support (167,6 MLN Euro).
+The available resources increased, respectively, to 50 in 2005 and 53,89 MLN Euro in 2006,34 while the requests for compensation amounted to 188 MLN Euro in 2005 and 217 MLN Euro in 2006.
 This evidence indicates that relaxing the qualifying criteria increased the frequency of eligible requests, but the amount of finance was still too low to give ACPs adequate assistance, despite the significant increase of financial resources in 2005 and 2006.

-With regard to 2007, data on the theoretical amount of FLEX support determined by 2008 FLEX revision are not available country-by-country, but the 4 ACP countries (Burundi, Ivory Coast, Guinea Bissau, St Kitts/Grenadines, see Table 1) admitted for FLEX support receive 24,52 million euro in assistance, a value of resources which is significantly lower than that (80-100 million euro) available as a maximum annual FLEX allocation for all ACP countries.
+With regards 2007, data on the theoretical amount of FLEX support determined by 2008 FLEX revision are not available country-by-country, but the 4 ACP countries (Burundi, Ivory Coast, Guinea Bissau, St Kitts/Grenadines, see table 1) admitted for FLEX support receive 24,52 MLN Euro in assistance, a value of resources which is significantly lower than that (80-100 MLN Euro) available as a maximum annual FLEX allocation for all ACP countries.

 When analysing payments at individual country level, it emerges that there were 28 beneficiaries.
-10 of these34 received financial assistance in 3 out of 8 years, 8 ACPs benefited from FLEX support for 2 years35, while 10 ACPs received only one payment36 (Table 1).
+10 of these35 received financial assistance in 3 out of 8 years, eight ACPs benefited from FLEX support for 2 years,36 while 10 ACPs received only one payment37 (Table 1).